Tax on Income from House Property

 • As per section 27, the property of any deemed owner is also subject to tax payment.
 The Deemed owner is the one who has transferred their rights on the property but still holds a control over the property.

-As per section 24 of the Income Tax Act, following are the key deductions under the House Property Act:
+As per Section 24 of the Income Tax Act, following are the income from house property deductions:

 • Standard deduction: The act states that for all the rental properties, 30% of the net annual value shall be deducted.